levacic/dotfiles/README.md

 ## Installation

-To install, clone this repo somewhere like `~/dotfiles`.
+To install, clone this repo somewhere like `~/dotfiles`, with the `--recurse-submodules` option.
 After that, make the following symlinks (back them up by hand first if needed):

 ```sh
 ln -s "${HOME}/dotfiles/.bash-customizations"